pyarmak/entrada-1x-docs/user/docs/gradebook/dropbox.md

 * You can also bulk download all submitted assignments from this same page.
 This can be useful if you have faculty who wish to grade hard copies of an assignment.

 #How learners can submit an assessment to a drop box
-From their dashboard, learners will see My Entrada in the left sidebar.
+From their dashboard, learners will see My Elentra in the left sidebar.

 * Click on My Assignments.
 On the My Assignments screen, learners can see all required assignments and their due dates as well as any grades already assigned.
 * Click on an assignment title and then click Add File.